Shahriar127/Shahriar127/README.md

 <td>

 Hi, I'm **Shahriar Jubair** — a **Computer Science and Engineering** student at **Mawlana Bhashani Science & Technology University**.
-I’m passionate about building full-stack web and mobile applications, with a strong interest in backend logic and clean UI design.
+I’m passionate about building full-stack web applications, with a strong interest in backend logic and clean UI design.

 </td>
 <td>